 For those living in slums, eye check-ups and treatment is unaffordable.
 Due to this, they tend to ignore even the most severe problems related to eye health.
-Considering this, Vision Foundation of India in association with Society of Promotion of Area Research Centre (SPARC) launched a unique project Mumbai Urban Slum Eyecare (MUSE).
-The project
+Primary eye care center are established in the slums providing them proper eye care free of cost.
+Currently, We have three slums centers operating in the slum of

 This concept was to improve eye care for the rural population, mainly targeting individuals with cataract.
 The Foundation reaches out to rural parts making vision accessible to the remotest parts of the country.
 VFI has relentlessly been serving the rural areas in Manor and Shahpur districts covering many other villages in the surrounding areas and

 ‘Vision’ is very critical to the overall development of a child and good vision gives proper inputs to the brain.
 Any interruption in the vision in the formative years not only impairs vision but also affects the brain and results in overall delay in development.
 Considering this, the Foundation conducts school screening camps at different